 - You can save up to 20% on your homeowners insurance policy with the addition of an alarm system.

-Sources: Facts Every Homeowner Should Know, Various Burglary Statistics, Basic Crime Facts & Statistics,
+Sources: Facts Every Homeowner Should Know, Home Security System Sales, Basic Crime Facts & Statistics

 Pros Of Home Security Systems

-Police are dispatched should someone break into your home.
+- Police are immediately dispatched if someone breaks into your home.
 How it works: you get a phone call when the alarm system is set off.
-If you don’t answer the phone, provide a security code, and tell them you are okay, they will immediately send someone out to your home.
+If you don’t answer the phone, provide a security code, and tell them you’re okay, they will immediately send someone out to your home.

-If you have the chime on, you are alerted whenever anyone (especially children) enter and exit the home.
+- You’re alerted whenever anyone enters and exits the home.
 This is especially good when you have small children in the home, because it helps to know whenever the doors in your home open or close.

 Cons Of Home Security Systems

 - You can get a false sense of security, since some burglars will still enter the home with an alarm on.
 Not all burglars will be scared away.
 There are professional criminals who know how to get in, grab what they want, and get out before the police ever arrive.

 - You have to remember to set the alarm in order for it to work.
 I have woken up many nights to not only find the alarm off, but also the garage door open.
 If you fall asleep before locking up the house and setting the alarm, the home security system will not do you any good.